 Should a critical safety issue be identified during the course of the investigation, the ATSB will immediately notify relevant parties so appropriate safety action can be taken.

-|Date:||22 March 2021||Investigation status:||Active|
+|Date:||22 March 2021||Investigation status:||Completed|

-|Time:||1450 AEDT||Investigation level:||Short - click for an explanation of investigation levels|
+|Time:||1448 EDT||Investigation level:||Short - click for an explanation of investigation levels|

 |State:||New South Wales||Occurrence type:||Flight below minimum altitude|

-|Report status:||Pending||Highest injury level:||None|
+|Report status:||Final||Highest injury level:||None|